microsoft/InnerEye-DeepLearning/docs/fastmri.md

 Note that the download times depend on the type of Azure storage account that your workspace is using.
 We recommend using Premium storage accounts for optimal performance.

+You can avoid the time to download the dataset, by specifying that the data is always read on-the-fly from the network.
+For that, just add the `--use_dataset_mount=True` flag to the commandline.
+This may impact training throughput if the storage account cannot provide the data quick enough - however, we have not observed a drop in GPU utilization even when training on 8 nodes in parallel.
+For more details around dataset mounting please refer to the next section.

-## Performance considerations for Brain Multicoil
+## Performance considerations for BrainMulticoil

 Training a FastMri model on the `brain_multicoil` dataset is particularly challenging because the dataset is larger.
 Downloading the dataset can - depending on the types of nodes - already make the nodes go out of disk space.

-The InnerEye toolbox has a way of working around that problem, by mounting the dataset on-the-fly, rather than downloading it at the start of the job.
+The InnerEye toolbox has a way of working around that problem, by reading the dataset on-the-fly from the network, rather than downloading it at the start of the job.
 You can trigger this behaviour by supplying an additional commandline argument `--use_dataset_mount=True`, for example:
 ```shell script
 python InnerEye/ML/runner.py --model BrainMulticoil --azureml=True --num_nodes=4 --use_dataset_mount=True
 ```